isomerpages/moe-ast-elis/_learning-opportunities/PLPs@School/Teaching Reading, Viewing and Vocabulary (Primary).md

 ---
 ### Reading and Viewing between the Lines

-<em>What learner strategies do my students n-eed to strengthen their reading and vocabulary?
+<em>What learner strategies do my students need to strengthen their reading and vocabulary?
 How can I use various teaching approaches, including in blended learning contexts, to enable my students to become effective and discerning readers and viewers?</em>

 ### Overview